yehia67/documentation/iot/0.1/how-to-guides/setup-sbc.md

     If you found your IP address, you should connect to your SBC through SSH.
     Use the following command on your host-system:
     ```bash
-    ssh USERNAME@IP_ADRESS
+    ssh USERNAME@IP_ADDRESS
     ```

 :::success:Congratulations! :tada:
 You're connected to your SBC through SSH.
 Now you can run commands on your SBC.
 :::

-## Set up your device through a USB-to-UART adapter
+## Set up your device through a USB-to-UART connector

-You must execute these commands on your host-system.
+You must execute these commands on your host system.

 1. Install PlatformIO